I’M THE SLIME

 The next morning, Chelsea texted Kory.

 Did you tell Jake about it?
-It smells
+It smells like how he smelled sometimes.
+It’s crazy.

-Then, she got to work.
+Then, she washed her hands again and got to work.

 When she woke up the following morning, she looked at her phone.
 Kory still hadn’t texted her back.